 Serving Suggestions

-A side salad of green, carrots and zuchhini will also go with this soup.
+• A side salad of greens, carrots and zucchini will go with this soup.